osrf/collaboration/physics_api.md

  * Do we allow users to change gravity at runtime?
  * Do we allow users to change inertia at runtime?
  * Stragegy: start simple.
+ * What if physics engines want to handle collision internally?
+Simbody/DART/ODE/Bullet allows third party collision engine callbacks.
+Moby would like to have total control over collision handling due to continuous collision detection capabilities.
+This is needed to prevent interpenetration.
+(Mirtich's approach).
+ * Should Gazebo have it's own collision detection library.

+TODO:

  *

 ## High Level Description